openstack/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

 Create an instance snapshot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log in to the dashboard, choose a project, and click :guilabel:`Instances`.
+Log in to the dashboard.

+#.
+From the CURRENT PROJECT on the :guilabel:`Project` tab, select the
+   appropriate project.

+#.
+On the :guilabel:`Project` tab, open the :guilabel:`Compute` tab and
+   click the :guilabel:`Instances` category.

 #.
 Select the instance from which to create a snapshot.